LuaOliveira/LuaOliveira/README.md

 #Another passion

-I love to unravel the misteries of other cultures, hence I am always trying to learn new languages to accomplish that.
-I speak fluently English, I attended a basic course of french in University, I've studied german for almost 5 years now (with some pauses along the way),  and I am also studying Japanese for almost a year now.
+I live Brazil, so my native language is portuguese.
+Growing up I've always loved to unravel the misteries of other cultures, hence I started learning new languages to accomplish that.
+I speak fluently English, I attended a basic course of french in University, I've been studying german for 5 years (with some pauses along the way) and Japanese for almost a year now.
+I intend to go back to studying french soon and other languages in the future.

-Here are some ideas to get you started:
+#About this Page

+Here I'll be sharing some of my creations (good or bad) and what I've been working on.